|Sales & Marketing|

 |Complaints & Service|

 Anovia Payments (anoviapayments.com) is an Irving, Texas-based merchant account provider with operations in North American and Europe.
-Founded in July 2013 by the former president and vice president of sales at SignaPay, Anovia offers debit and credit card processing, gift card processing, electronic check conversion, e-commerce solutions, and a proprietary back office management system called “Virtual Office.”
-The company relies on TSYS Merchant Solutions for its processing network in the U.S. and First Data for its processing network in Canada.
+Founded in July 2013 by the former president and vice president of sales at SignaPay, Anovia relies on TSYS Merchant Solutions and Cynergy Data for its processing networks in the U.S. and First Data for its processing network in Canada.
 Anovia Payments is headquartered at 600 Las Colinas Blvd., Suite 1200, Irving, Texas 75039, and the company is a registered ISO/MSP of Merrick Bank, South Jordan, Utah.
+Kevin Jones is the president, co-founder, and CEO of Anovia.

 |Key Points – Sales & Marketing|